Dev-Clair/Movies-Details-API/README.md

 ## Features

 - API Authentication: None.
+- API Request and Response Logging: via MiddleWares (N.B: ResponseLogMiddleWare was deactactivated because it it's implementation throws a bug.)

 - `GET /v1/movies`: Get a list of all existing movies.
 - `POST /v1/movies`: Add a new movie to the collection.